dtaralla/rrise/README.md

 Rust constants!

 ### Examples
+To run the examples, you first have to generate all soundbanks of the test project in `examples/WwiseProject` (if you link against Wwise 2022.1) **or** `examples/WwiseProject_legacy` (if you link against Wwise 2021.1).

+Each example comes in two versions: the legacy and default versions.
+Run the legacy versions if you are targeting Wwise 2021.1, and run the default versions for Wwise 2022.1.
+The tests projects are already setup to output their generated soundbanks in `assets/soundbanks/`, and this is where the examples shall expect them.

+Currently, there are 3 examples:
-- Minimal example showcasing how to initialize the sound engine, start a moving source and terminate it
+- Minimal program showcasing how to initialize the sound engine, start a moving emitter and terminate it
 - Doppler effect example showcasing RTPCs
 - Music engine example with frequency visualizer & event callbacks